 COVID Impacts

 The COVID 19 pandemic brought major disruption and impact to the 2019 to 2021 school years.
-Educational services were disrupted for periods of time and student life was very different with social distancing, class “bubbles”, masks, online classes, virtual celebrations and few extracurricular activities.
+Educational services were disrupted for periods of time and student life was very different with social distancing, class “bubbles”, masks, online classes, virtual celebrations, and few extracurricular activities.
 School, centre, and board staff adapted quickly and adeptly to changing situations and learning delivery.
 They took on many different roles to ensure student needs were served under challenging conditions.
 While we have returned to a more normal year in 2022-2023, the impact of the pandemic on student learning, social-emotional and mental health is evident in our schools and centres.
 Despite staff shortages and limited access to outside services the focus of our schools and centres remains on the success and well-being of our students.

 While not all directly influential on student achievement, other factors impact the board’s ability to make the most efficient and effective use of its resources.
 The overarching issues that continue to confront the WQSB include distance and dispersion (impacts the organization of schools and centres to ensure accessibility), socio-economic factors (impacts student achievement), recruitment and retention of qualified staff in our rural schools and centres (impacts the quality of teaching and learning, and service availability).